-The cost of revenue for the three months ended December 31, 2019 and 2018, was approximately \$0.2 million for each period, respectively.
-The cost of revenue consists of approximately \$0.1 million related to the costs incurred with respect to our contract with Eastman and approximately \$29,000 with respect to our contract with Asahi.
+The cost of revenue for the three months ended September 30, 2019 and 2018, was approximately \$0.2 million for each period, respectively.
+The cost of revenue is related to the costs incurred with respect to our contracts with Eastman and Asahi.